What we ask of our teaching assistants:

 - Arrive on time and stay until assigned end time.

 - Dress in a professional manner.
-There is not a specific uniform, but we ask for: no offensive wording or logos on clothing, no low cut or belly exposing shirts; - closed toe shoes, no heels, long hair tied back,
+There is not a specific uniform, but we ask for: no offensive wording or logos on clothing, no low cut shirts; please wear closed toe shoes, no heels, long hair tied back.
+Aprons will be provided.

 - Cell phones are not to be used during class except during beaks and out of view of students.